 Codex (ChatGPT) Setup

-Connect Tempreon to OpenAI's Codex — the Mac app, IDE extension, or CLI — for terminal-native and editor-native agent workflows.
+Connect Tempreon to OpenAI's Codex — the ChatGPT desktop app, IDE extension, or CLI — for terminal-native and editor-native agent workflows.

 Overview

-Codex is OpenAI's coding-agent product, available as a Mac app, an IDE extension (VS Code, Cursor, and similar), and a CLI.
+Codex is OpenAI's coding-agent product, available in the ChatGPT desktop app, as an IDE extension (VS Code, Cursor, and similar), and as a CLI.
 All three share the same MCP configuration surface — once you connect Tempreon, your Codex session sees your Core Imprint, Knowledge Vault, preferences, and project context, the same intelligence layer your Claude tools use.

 Codex supports remote MCP servers over OAuth.
 There are several equivalent ways to register Tempreon; pick the one that matches your install.